stemig62/asset-doc/formly.md

 At fist glance, aside the element  "code": "aeroporto" outlining the object name ("aeroporto") as attribute of the "code" field, three main parts may be described :

-1) "columnDefs" as array of JSON objects defining the field name ("field") and the label ("name") and used in rendering the grid header:

-    "columnDefs": [
-      {
-        "field": "code",
-        "name": "Codice"
-      },
-      {
-        "field": "description",
-        "name": "Descrizione"
-      },
-      {
-        "field": "position_geo",
-        "name": "Posizione"
-      }
-    ],

-2) consider here the object "properties" as metadata definition for informative content of the object; in this example the definition of the object is made by three data type: two "string" and one "geopoint" as a complex definition of member attribute "position_geo"
+1) consider here the object "properties" as metadata definition for informative content of the object; in this example the definition of the object is made by three data type: two "string" and one "geopoint" as a complex definition of member attribute "position_geo"

   "model": {
     "schema": {